 Thank you for setting me free from the bondage of pride.
 I ask you to renew my mind.
 Create in me a pure heart, O God, and renew a steadfast spirit within me.
-Lord, cultivate meekness in me and give me the grace to walk in humility.
+Lord, cultivate meekness in me and give me the grace to walk in genuine humility.
 I declare that I have the mind of Christ, and apart from you, I can do nothing.
-I declare that my mind will and emotions are submitted to the Lord.
+I declare that my mind, will, and emotions are submitted to the Lord.

 Encouraging Truth Declarations